Chao-Xi/jxazurebook/docs/az400/2az400_test.md

 1.  **Category:** `Administrative`
     *   In Azure, the **Administrative** category in the Activity Log records all *create, update, delete,* and *action* operations performed on a resource through Azure Resource Manager (ARM).
 2.  **Signal name:** `All Administrative operations`
-    *   This means the alert is not restricted to a single type of action (like just "Delete"); it covers any task classified as an administrative operation.
+    *   <mark>This means the alert is not restricted to a single type of action (like just "Delete"); it covers any task classified as an administrative operation.</mark>
 3.  **Status:** `failed`
     *   The alert will *only* trigger if the operation does not succeed.